 Based on government standards for workplace exposure to inhaled chemicals and metals, scientists can estimate whether the toxic constituents present in “second hand vapor” might make vaping harmful to others.
-And so far, there’s no evidence that second hand vaping is a threat to the health of non-vaping bystanders.
+And so far, there’s no evidence that second hand vaping is a serious threat to the health of non-vaping bystanders.

 Smoke is a product of combustion.
-Burning any substance with fire — including wood, leaves, a house, or tobacco — produces volatile gasses, carcinogenic particles, carbon monoxide, and a mixture of dangerous byproducts that in cigarette smoke are called tar.
+Burning any substance with fire — including wood, leaves, a building, or tobacco — produces volatile gasses, carcinogenic particles, carbon monoxide, and a mixture of dangerous byproducts that in cigarette smoke are called tar.
 Second hand smoke isn’t as dangerous as inhaling directly from a cigarette, but prolonged exposure to it is considered a serious hazard.

 If you encounter people vaping inside a house, all of the second hand vapor you see comes out of the lungs and mouths of the vapers in the room.
-There is no side stream “vape smoke,” like there is with cigarettes — no constant stream of vapor pouring from the device.
+There is no side stream “vape smoke,” like there is with cigarettes — no constant emission of vapor pouring from the device.
 The vaper has to inhale to produce vapor.
 And by the time they exhale, there’s a lot less of all the substances found in the vapor, because the users absorb most of it in their lungs, throats, and mouths.
 Vaping second hand isn’t really a thing, because the bystanders are getting so little of the contents of the vape.

 Aside from propylene glycol and glycerin — the two glycols that together make the base of all e-liquids — what vapers exhale into the air doesn’t contain high levels of anything.
 According to Drexel University toxicology expert Igor Burstyn, while the contents of e-cig vapor inhaled by users “justifies surveillance,” there is so little contamination in exhaled vapor that there is unlikely to be any risk.

 What isn’t inhaled falls to the ground.
 Those concerned with “third-hand nicotine” — the unabsorbed nicotine that lands on floors and furniture — might make a case for not vaping around kids or pets who might lick the surfaces.
 But there’s not much nicotine left in the settled residue.
-According to a 2016 University of California-San Francisco study, 93.8 percent of the inhaled nicotine is retained by the user, and not part of the exhaled vapor.
+According to a 2016 University of California-San Francisco study, 93.8 percent of the inhaled nicotine is retained by the user, and is not part of the exhaled vapor.